 Training and Extension, Advocacy and Behavior Change

-ALDDN will provide training on good dairy practices, nutrition education, hygiene education and behavior change.
-The training will be disseminated through extension agents, including female agents to increase the participation of women dairy farmers.
-Sahel will also partner with radio stations to develop and air relevant programs in local languages.
-In addition, Sahel will leverage technology to provide mobile extension services e.g., via Interactive Voice Response (IVR).
-The program will develop and disseminate gender integration materials to participating dairy households through various channels; sensitize and educate community leaders and men on the benefits of women empowerment; advocate for the active involvement and buy-in from men towards women’s participation and increase leadership across all interventions; explore opportunities to organize gender-themed campaigns to encourage behavioral change; and assess and measure the impact of the training received on behavior change.
+ALDDN is providing training on good dairy practices, nutrition education, hygiene education, group formation, financial literacy and behavior change.
+The training is being disseminated through extension agents, including female agents to increase the participation of women dairy farmers.
+Sahel is also partnering with radio stations to develop and air relevant programs in local languages.
+The program is developing and disseminating gender integration materials to participating dairy households through various channels; sensitization and education of community leaders and men on the benefits of women empowerment; advocacy for the active involvement and buy-in from men towards women’s participation and increased leadership across all interventions; exploration of opportunities to organize gender-themed campaigns to encourage behavioral change; and assessment and measurement of the impact of the training received on behavior change.
 The program is also implementing a home garden intervention for smallholder households within the ALDDN project sites to support smallholder households to have access to diverse nutritious food groups, especially fruits and vegetables.

 Policy Advocacy to Support a Thriving Dairy Sector

-The program will work with the government and the processors to support an enabling environment for local sourcing of raw milk to catalyze the growth of the Nigerian dairy industry.
-It will commission robust analyses of existing policies and policy reform opportunities on the diary enterprise value chain including prevailing regimes of import tariffs and levies; support convenings with the government and relevant stakeholders such as the National Commercial Dairy Farmers Association (CODARAN), and leading dairy processors, in order to discuss and recommend a dairy development strategy and related policy options.
-In addition, the program will provide technical and advisory support to strengthen dairy industry associations to enable them to effective advocate for an enabling environment for the industry.
+The program is working with the government and dairy companies to create a framework that encourages local sourcing of raw milk to catalyze the growth of the Nigerian dairy industry.
+It will commission robust analyses of existing policies and lead policy reform opportunities on the diary enterprise value chain including prevailing regimes of import tariffs and levies; supporting convenings with the government and relevant stakeholders such as the National Commercial Dairy Farmers Association (CODARAN), and leading dairy processors, in order to discuss and recommend a dairy development strategy and related policy options.
+In addition, the program is providing technical and advisory support to strengthen dairy industry associations to enable them to effectively advocate for an enabling environment for the industry.